evanx/mpush-redis/README.md

 This is a Redis-based message-parallelizing microservice.
 Specifically, it supports a persistent pubsub setup via Redis lists, for pre-defined static subscribers.

-This can be used for dispatching each incoming message into multiple parallel output queues.
+This can be used for dispatching each incoming message into multiple parallel output work queues.

 In practice, some "publisher" pushes a message onto a Redis list.
 This service pops those messages, and pushes each message onto multiple lists, one for each subscriber.
 Each subscriber pops messages from their own dedicated Redis list.

 Clearly if a subscriber is offline, its incoming messages are "persistent" since they accumulate in Redis, and are available when the subscriber comes online again.

-Incidently, it is posible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
+Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where state is externalized (and shared) using Redis.

 ### TODO